Oh boy, it looks like a great sailing day, lots of sun and a really nice southwest by west wind.

 We've seen seals, bald eagles, porpoise, lots of terns, guillemots, cormorants, loons, as well as several varieties of gulls: herring, greater black back and laughing.

-The schooner logged 228 miles this trip, the most ever in our 27 seasons.
+The schooner logged 228 miles this trip, the most ever.

 Like to read the travelogue of one of our guests?
 Click here.